alanhfsilva/gigmedia/README.md

 1. Create a Laravel 8 project - Done
 1. Set up the database tables (via migrations) - Done
 1. Set up the fake data tables (via seeder) - Done
-1. Create the API and routes
+1. Create the API and routes - Done
 1. Create test for the API